wavefrontHQ/wavefront-sdk-java/README.md

 </dependency>
 ```

-## WavefrontSender
+## Set Up a WavefrontSender
-You can send data to Wavefront using either the [proxy](https://docs.wavefront.com/proxies.html) or [direct ingestion](https://docs.wavefront.com/direct_ingestion.html).
+You can choose to send data to Wavefront using either the [Wavefront proxy](https://docs.wavefront.com/proxies.html) or [direct ingestion](https://docs.wavefront.com/direct_ingestion.html).

-Thus, there are two implementations of the WavefrontSender interface:
+The `WavefrontSender` interface has two implementations.
+Instantiate the implementation that corresponds to your choice:
-* `WavefrontProxyClient`: To send data to a Wavefront proxy
+* [Create a `WavefrontProxyClient`](#create-a-wavefrontproxyclient) to send data to a Wavefront proxy
-* `WavefrontDirectIngestionClient`: To send data directly to a Wavefront service
+* [Create a `WavefrontDirectIngestionClient`](#create-a-wavefrontdirectingestionclient) to send data directly to a Wavefront service

-Depending on how you wish to send data to Wavefront, you would instantiate either a `WavefrontProxyClient` or a `WavefrontDirectIngestionClient`.
-See below for details.

-### WavefrontProxyClient
+### Create a WavefrontProxyClient
-To create a WavefrontProxyClient, assuming you have a Wavefront proxy listening on at least one of metrics/distribution/tracing ports:
+To create a WavefrontProxyClient, you specify the proxy host and one or more ports for the proxy to listen on.

+Before data can be sent from your application, you must ensure the Wavefront proxy is configured and running:
+* [Install](http://docs.wavefront.com/proxies_installing.html) a Wavefront proxy on the specified proxy host if necessary.
+* [Configure](http://docs.wavefront.com/proxies_configuring.html) the proxy to listen on the specified port(s) by setting the corresponding properties: `pushListenerPort`, `histogramDistListenerPort`, `traceListenerPort`
+* Start (or restart) the proxy.

 ```java
 // Create the builder with the proxy hostname or address WavefrontProxyClient.Builder builder = new WavefrontProxyClient.Builder(proxyHost);